prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 After you purchase the prebuilt desktop and the GPU, you're getting a very capable gaming machine for around $500 or less.
 This PC can easily game at 1080p.

+If you don't like this case, you can always buy another one and transfer the components.
+Check out our guide on the [smallest atx cases!](/budget-pcs/smallest-atx-cases/)

 [View on Amazon](https://www.amazon.com/gp/product/B019TTJD6O/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B019TTJD6O&linkCode=as2&tag=flarp0c-20&linkId=7358f2b08c37a9408ad50c9dccf20277){: .big-button target="_blank"}

 ## Advantages of PC Gaming